armbrustlab/MarPRISM/README.md

      - 44 heterotrophic entries
      - 85 mixotrophic entries
      - 258 phototrophic entries

+2. **Feature selection**
+   - Conducted on the balanced training datasets to identify essential Pfams.
-   - To address this, phototrophic transcriptomes were randomly undersampled to create five balanced training datasets:
+   - - To address this, phototrophic transcriptomes were randomly undersampled to create five balanced training datasets:
      - Number of phototrophic transcriptomes = 50, 80, 100, 120, 140
      - Mixotrophic and heterotrophic transcriptomes were included in full.
-     - Balanced training datasets are located here: https://zenodo.org/uploads/14518902
+     - Balanced training datasets can be found [here](https://zenodo.org/uploads/14518902).

-2. **Feature selection**
-   - Conducted on the balanced training datasets to identify essential Pfams.
    - Script: `modelDevelopmentTesting/mda.py`
+   - Using

 3. **Hyperparameter optimization**
    - A grid search was performed to optimize model parameters.